What is Narcissistic Personality Disorder?

 • Finding treatment as soon as possible (see more below)

-• Seeking guidance even when you feel you don’t need it
+• Seek guidance even when you feel you don’t need it

-• Talking about your emotions and conflicts with loved ones
+• Talk about your emotions and conflicts with loved ones

-Since the signs and symptoms of NPD are largely similar to those of other personality disorders, diagnosing the condition can be challenging.
-In order to determine whether or not you struggle with it, a medical professional will provide you with the following:
+Since the signs and symptoms of NPD are largely similar to those of other personality disorders, diagnosing the condition can be a challenge.
+To determine whether or not you struggle with it, a medical professional will provide you with the following:

 • Psychological evaluation (to see if you struggle with another mental health disorder)

-• Physical exam (to ensure you’re not struggling with another medical ailment)
+• Physical exam (to ensure you don’t struggle with another medical ailment)

 • Signs and symptoms analysis for NPD

 Keep in mind that it’s common for people with NPD to also struggle with other personality disorders.
-Therefore, you may receive a diagnosis and subsequent treatment for more than one condition. ⁵
+Therefore, you may receive a diagnosis and subsequent treatment for other conditions. ⁵

 1.)
 Psychotherapy

-As the primary treatment for the condition, psychotherapies help to identify where your emotions are coming from and work to develop better relationships with others.
+As the primary treatment for the condition, psychotherapies help to identify where your emotions come from and work to develop better relationships with others.

 More specifically, psychotherapy will help you overcome the following: